ricardomm7/leaflink/docs/sprintA/us007/01.requirements-engineering/Readme.md

-# US002 - Register a Job
+# US007 - Register vehicle check-up

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a fleet manager, I wish to register a vehicle's checkup.

 ### 1.2.
 Customer Specifications and Clarifications